-- (ii) the new facility provides a net benefit in the covered network over a reasonable period of time that justifies the approval of higher reference tariffs; or - (iii) the new facility is necessary to maintain the safety or reliability of the covered network or its ability to provide contracted covered services. - 14.
-New facilities investment may be assessed against the requirements of the new facilities investment test either as part of an access arrangement review process or outside an access arrangement review process. - 15.
-During an access arrangement review process the Authority undertakes an assessment of whether an actual amount of new facilities investment satisfies the new facilities investment test (under section 6.52 of the Access Code).
-In addition, a forecast of new facilities investment may be taken into account when determining reference tariffs for the access arrangement period (under section 6.51 of the
+- (ii) the new facility provides a net benefit in the covered network over a reasonable period of time that justifies the approval of higher reference tariffs: or - (iii) the new facility is necessary to maintain the safety or reliability of the covered network or its ability to provide contracted covered services. - 16.
+New facilities investment may be assessed against the requirements of the new facilities investment test either as part of an access arrangement review process or outside an access arrangement review process.

-- Access Code).
-In this instance the Authority makes and publishes a determination, in respect of the new facilities investment, in accordance with the access arrangement review process that is set out in Chapter 4 of the Access Code. - Outside an access arrangement review process, under section 6.71 of the Access Code, a service provider may at any time apply to the Authority for it to determine whether actual (or forecast) new facilities investment made (or proposed) by the service provider meets (or will meet) the new facilities investment test.
-In this instance the Authority must make and publish its determination within a reasonable time.
-While the Access Code does not specify what a reasonable time period is, the Authority must before making its determination consult with the public in accordance with Appendix 7 of the Access Code and is hence confined to the time limits specified in Appendix 7. - 17.
-Where the Authority makes a determination outside an access arrangement review process, the determination binds the Authority in allowing the addition of the new facilities investment to the capital base, when the Authority approves proposed revisions to the access arrangement for the covered network.
-In the case of forecast new facilities investment, the determination only binds the Authority if the new facilities investment has proceeded as proposed. - 18.
+- 17. During an access arrangement review process, the Authority undertakes an assessment of whether an actual amount of new facilities investment satisfies the new facilities investment test (under section 6.52 of the Access Code).
+In addition, a forecast of new facilities investment may be taken into account when determining reference tariffs for the access arrangement period (under section 6.51 of the Access Code).
+In this instance, the Authority makes and publishes a determination, in respect of the new facilities investment, in accordance with the access arrangement review process that is set out in Chapter 4 of the Access Code. - 18.
+Outside an access arrangement review process, under section 6.71 of the Access Code, a service provider may at any time apply to the Authority for it to determine whether actual (or forecast) new facilities investment made (or proposed) by the service provider meets (or will meet) the new facilities investment test.
+In this instance, the Authority must make and publish its determination within a reasonable time.
+While the Access Code does not specify what a reasonable time period is, the Authority must before making its determination consult with the public in accordance with Appendix 7 of the Access Code and is hence confined to the time limits specified in Appendix 7. - 19.
+Where the Authority makes a determination outside an access arrangement review process, the determination binds the Authority in allowing the addition of the actual new facilities investment to the capital base at the time that the Authority approves proposed revisions to the access arrangement for the covered network.
+In the case of forecast new facilities investment, the determination only binds the Authority if the new facilities investment has proceeded as proposed.
+The Authority considers this to include the new facilities investment proceeding as planned and the cost not exceeding the forecast.
+Should the cost exceed the forecast, then a further application would be necessary for this amount under the new facilities investment test provisions of the Access Code. - 20.
 Western Power's pre-approval application is made under section 6.71 of the Access Code (i.e. outside the access arrangement review process).